Connect with and learn about our faculty

 Academic Statement (Return to top)

-Gary is a faculty in the Limited-Residency Undergraduate Program (formerly ADP) who works with both education and liberal arts students.
+Gary is a faculty in the Limited-Residency Undergraduate Program (formerly ADP) who teaches and advises students in a variety of liberal arts disciplines.
 He has been connected to Prescott College for a long time, first as an ADP student in the mid-1980's, then as an administrative instructor in the On-Campus Undergraduate Program (formerly RDP) from 1990 to 2003, and now with the Limited-Residency Undergraduate Program since 2004.

 Gary is probably best known for creating and teaching the humanistic math course Math Explorations, a unique holistic approach to mathematics that emphasizes conceptual learning and appreciation of the "big picture" of how mathematics creates beauty and meaning in our lives.
 This course has also been known to tame the demons of math phobia that too often result from traditional instruction in mathematics.

-As a lifelong learner, Gary has many academic interests including humanistic mathematics, general science, wisdom studies, quantum theory, chaos theory, cosmology, ancient mathematics, sacred geometry, philosophy, spirituality, and energy healing.
+As a lifelong learner, Gary has many academic interests including humanistic mathematics, natural sciences, philosophy, spirituality studies, consciousness studies, holistic health, healing arts, and interdisciplinary studies.

 Background & Experience